ocadotechnology/codeforlife-template-backend/docs/frontend/TECH-STACK.md

 1. Inheritance - Extend parent styles.
 1. Operators - For example, mathematical operations.

+Required Reading:

-Read the [official SCSS guide](https://sass-lang.com/guide) for comprehensive descriptions and examples of each feature.
+1. [SCSS Basics](https://sass-lang.com/guide) - understand the descriptions and examples of each feature.

 ## Code

 ### JavaScript (JS)

-JS is our programming language of choice.
-It will define the webpage behavior on clients' devices.
+JS is a programming language used to define the webpage behavior on clients' devices.

 ### TypesScript (TS)

 TS builds on top of JS to provide type safety.
 Type safety provides many crucial benefits for a medium-to-large scale project:

-1. Static [variable] typing.
-This improves readability and also allows for build-time errors (rather than run-time).
+1. Static [variable] typing - improves readability and also allows for build-time errors (rather than run-time).
-1. Great tooling support with IntelliSense (code recommendations/snippets).
+1. Great tooling support with IntelliSense - for code recommendations / snippets.
-1. Allows for backwards compatibility with older versions of JS.
-TS can be compiled to old JS versions.
+1. Allows for backwards compatibility - TS can be compiled to older versions of JS.

 ### ESLint

-ESLint is a JS/TS library.
+ESLint is a JS library.
 It builds on top of TS to provide consist code formatting conventions.
 Well formatted code improves readability for developers.
 When code is pushed to a branch, a pipeline will auto-run ESLint to check the formatting of your code - unformatted code will be rejected.

 ## UI